 The Translational Research Program is a course-based (8.0FCE 2y) Professional Masters (MHSc) focused training people who facilitate the development, design and translation of research and discoveries into contexts where they have positive impacts on human health.

-The program is based around a series of courses that incorporate a range a teaching techniques of forms to deliver content.
+The program is based around a series of courses that incorporate a range of teaching techniques to deliver content.
 Among them are seminars, discussions, case-studies, modules, electives and a central capstone project.
 The seminar courses are generally scheduled for Tuesday and Thursday afternoons and evenings in the first two terms.
 These courses include an introductory course to pathways in Translational Research and a Capstone preparation class.

 The other two types of courses include an umbrella course for modules and the main capstone project course.
 The umbrella module course and the capstone course are designed to give students the opportunity to develop breadth, depth, and integration in a portfolio to pitch to prospective employers, collaborators, or investors.
 The umbrella course allows students to take a range of modules in a variety of topics that help provide more depth to subjects introduced in seminars.

 Central to the program is the Capstone project where students identify a problem and work on a design solution that attempts to translate knowledge to people, practice, products, policy, or populations.
-Students work within the context of a course, under the guidance of a Project Oversight Committee and a Course Director on innovative projects that focus on addressing existing needs in the healthcare ecosystem and may span from wet-lab research, to product innovation, or policy development.
+Students work within the context of a course, under the guidance of a Project Oversight Committee and a Course Director on innovative projects that focus on addressing existing needs in the healthcare ecosystem and may span from wet-lab research to product innovation, or policy development.

 The MHSc is designed to be flexible